benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

             Size =
                 UDim2.fromOffset(
-                    isPhone and 36 or 39,
+                    isPhone and 34 or 39,
-                    isPhone and 19 or 21
+                    isPhone and 18 or 21
                 ),

-            BorderSizePixel = 0
+            BorderSizePixel =
+                0
         }, row)

-        addCorner(switch, 100)
+        addCorner(
+            switch,
+            100
+        )

         local dotSize =
-            isPhone and 13 or 15
+            isPhone and 12 or 15

         local dot = create("Frame", {
             AnchorPoint =